pylSER/MultiSub/README.md

 The multisub.css file can be edited, so anyone can create their custom css classes.<br>
 Behavior:<br>
   -<b>Right clicking</b> make showing/hiding all tracks except first, so it's perfect for watching some video in a foreign language, and in case of understanding context problems right clicking to see the translation.<br>
-  -The maximum of simultaneous subtitles it is 2, more subtitles at the same time is possible, but not practical, so this is the config for now.<br>
+  -The <b>maximum</b> of simultaneous subtitles is 2, more subtitles at the same time is possible, but not practical, so this is the config for now.<br>
-  -If you drag a .srt or .vtt subtitle file into a video, it will be loaded automatically.
+  -If you <b>drag a .srt or .vtt</b> subtitle file into a video, it will be loaded automatically.
 If there were 2 subtitles before the load, the last will be substituted.<br>
   -Only works in chrome for now.